-Paul College accepts students from other colleges at UNH twice a year (December and June) through a selective application process.
-Below are the application requirements for students who want to change their major to Business Administration, Bachelor of Science in Analytical Economics, and Hotel and Hospitality Management.
+Paul College accepts students from other colleges at UNH twice a year (December and May) through a selective application process.
+The Inter-College Transfer Application is for students who want to change their major to Bachelor of Science degrees in Business Administration, Analytical Economics, and Hotel and Hospitality Management.
+There is a separate process for the Bachelor of Arts in Economics that can also be found below.

 ELIGIBILITY REQUIREMENTS FOR APPLICATION:

-1. Be a current, 4-year degree student attending UNH who will have at least 12 credits after the Spring 2021 semester is completed.
+1. Be a current 4-year degree student attending UNH who will have at least 12 credits after the current semester is complete.

 2. Have a cumulative GPA of 3.0 or above.